Photo Credit: My friend Shari

 Here is the schedule:

-If you would like to get deliveries in your area with these low prices for bulk meat, they need people to sign up on this form saying they are interested in that area – once they get at least 40 people committed to that area, then they will try add that area to their delivery area for the month of October.
+If you would like to get deliveries in your area with these low prices for bulk meat, they need people to sign up on this form saying they are interested in that area – once they get at least 40 people committed to that area, then they will try add that area to their delivery area the next month

 Read on to find out more information about how it all works & about the company below — and if you want to try out the Savory Butcher & have them come to your area, they need you to sign up on this form.
 They need at least 40 people in each area to make a delivery in that area — so you will want to tell all your friends to sign up as well so that a delivery can be made close to you!